05 Nov Dahon Creates Award for Green Ideas

 New for 2013

 Dahon introduces the Visc P18, a new performance bike built with a lower top tube to make getting on and off the bike easier.
-Featuring a new Neos 9-speed derailleur, Alloy V-brakes and double-walled rims, the Visc is a smooth ride and bright addition to the anniversary line.
+Featuring a new Neos 9-speed derailleur, Alloy V-brakes, and double-walled rims, the Visc is a smooth ride and bright addition to the anniversary line.

 A second new model, the Vybe City D2 is a solid urban bike that delivers high quality performance at an attractive price.
-The Vybe City keeps things simple with a SRAM Automatix coaster hub but is built strong with high-tensile steel.
+The Vybe City keeps things simple with an SRAM Automatix coaster hub but is built strong with high-tensile steel.
 Keeping in mind the importance of safety, Dahon engineers have also incorporated a Dynamo hub to power front and rear lights for increased visibility.

 The Formula S20, another addition to Dahon’s range of performance folding bikes, combines a Shimano Tiagra 10-speed drive train with an Alloy 53/39 tooth crankset for 20 speeds of versatility.
 The Formula is a fast and powerful, yet sleek addition to the Dahon range.

 Broadening its innovative capabilities, Dahon also introduces the Ikon Electric, a completely new folding e-bike energized by TranzX PST.
-The powerful 36 Volt, 250 watt brushless motor from JD is concealed in the front wheel and the 36 Volt battery is tucked away in the rear carrier.
-Other new models include the Ikon D3, a 3-speed city bike and the Vector P20, a sporty road bike designed to be swift on the road and agile around obstacles.
+The powerful 36 Volt, 250 watts brushless motor from JD is concealed in the front wheel and the 36 Volt battery is tucked away in the rear carrier.
+Other new models include the Ikon D3, a 3-speed city bike, and the Vector P20, a sporty road bike designed to be swift on the road and agile around obstacles.

-The EEZZ, winner of the 2012 Eurobike Award, features a new Dahon technology that allows the bike to fold vertically rather than horizontally.
-As a result, the EEZZ is able to fold smaller, faster and more efficiently.
+The EEZZ, the winner of the 2012 Eurobike Award, features a new Dahon technology that allows the bike to fold vertically rather than horizontally.
+As a result, the EEZZ is able to fold smaller, faster, and more efficiently.
 Weighing only 9 kg, the new model folds in less than seven seconds and can be pulled from the trunk of a car or an apartment closet and easily assembled into a reliable means of bi-model transportation.

 At the helm of the 2013 product line are the 30 years anniversary bikes.
-Specifically designed for the company’s 30th birthday, the Limited Edition anniversary bike is comprised of top-tier materials and components; many of which have been custom made for the elite model.
+Specifically designed for the company’s 30th birthday, the Limited Edition anniversary bike is comprised of top-tier materials and components; many of which have been custom-made for the elite model.
 A second model features many of the same materials as the Anniversary bike but has been adjusted to accommodate a lower retail price.
-The complete range of 33 bikes also includes nine upgraded models alongside other familiar models such as the Jifo, Mu N360 and Vitesse D7HG.
+The complete range of 33 bikes also includes nine upgraded models alongside other familiar models such as the Jifo, Mu N360, and Vitesse D7HG.